 Once you gain entrance, you'll be given a wristband.
-This allows you to move in and out of the Oval throughout the day.
+This allows you to move in and out of the secured area throughout the day.
 However, if you want to maintain a particular spot on the Oval, you should leave one person in your group behind to guard it.

 Most of the area behind the Hatch Shell, extending back to about Revere Street in Beacon Hill, is used as a staging area for equipment and is closed off to pedestrians.

 Best Time to Arrive for the July 4th Fireworks

 Although early arrival isn't quite so crucial for the fireworks, many of the prime spots along the Charles, especially on the Boston side and on the bridges, begin to fill up by late morning or early afternoon, depending on the weather.
 Somewhere between 4:30 - 6:30pm, areas near the Oval not blocked by trees get packed.
 Farther down the river, many people stake out their viewing spots by early afternoon, and by 6:30-7:30pm, these areas also are totally packed.
 The Cambridge side tends to be comparatively less crowded - but crowds here are still very dense.